-In 2023, the company held one ordinary General Assembly Meeting, two extraordinary General Assembly Meetings and four meetings of the Supervisory Board and one Per rollam voting of the Supervisory Board.
+In 2024, the company held one ordinary General Assembly Meeting, one extraordinary General Assembly Meeting and five meetings of the Supervisory Board.

-The Supervisory Board announces to the General Assembly, that the annual financial statements as of 31.12.2023 were audited by auditors KPMG Slovakia, s.r.o., that the Supervisory Board received the auditors' report, which it studied and reviewed and notes that this audit does not ultimately gives reason for objections.
+The Supervisory Board announces to the General Assembly, that the annual financial statements as of 31.12.2024 were audited by auditors KPMG Slovakia, s.r.o., that the Supervisory Board received the auditors' report, which it studied and reviewed and notes that this audit does not ultimately gives reason for objections.